Saibato/Saibato.github.io/README.md

   <body>
   <p>
   NOVEL DRAFT:
-  Now that i figured out howto shape quantum distribution of amplitutdes that will generate time when squared, i feel like wonder woman in ice age.
+  Now that i figured out howto shape quantum distribution of amplitudes that will generate time when squared, i feel like wonder woman in ice age.
   That's way more than simple Grover phase addaption can do.
   Even the Schorr simple FT period finding is lame against that.